lrshsl/RtoV/README.md

 > This is the repository containing the code for the product.
 The thesis itself is found in the repository [lrshsl/matura-doc](github.com/lrshsl/matura-doc/).
+> Information on how to use RtoV can be found under [docs](https://github.com/lrshsl/rtov/tree/main/docs)